UniversalScheduleStandard/UniversalScheduleStandard/README.md

 #### **Stripboard Objects**

-A stripboard represents a particlar scenario for the show - an order of shooting and potentially a separate set of shooting dates.
+A stripboard represents a particular scenario for the show - an order of shooting and potentially a separate set of shooting dates.
 There can many stripboards in a schedule.

 The stripboard objects are constructed like this: